Lookin' at You (song)

 "Lookin' at You" is the lead single released from Warren G's fourth album, The Return of the Regulator.
-Like his previous single, "Lookin' at You" was produced by his step-brother Dr. Dre and featured R&B Singer LaToiya Williams.
+Like his previous single, "Lookin' at You" was produced by his step-brother Dr. Dre and featured R&B singer LaToiya Williams.

 To date, "Lookin' at You" is Warren G's last solo single to reach any of the Billboard charts; it peaked at #72 on the US R&B chart.
-The music video directed by Benny Boom features actresses Angelle Brooks & Daphne Duplaix & rapper WC.
+The music video directed by Benny Boom and features actresses Angelle Brooks and Daphnée Duplaix along with fellow rapper WC.